Songs with Earlier Histories Than the Hit Version

 Hit version by Anne Murray (US #12/C&W #1/UK #58/CAN #1 1979).

 From the wiki: “‘I Just Fall in Love Again’ was written by Larry Herbstritt, with co-writers Steve Dorff, Harry Lloyd, and Gloria Sklerov.
-It was first recorded by The Carpenters and later covered by Dusty Springfield, whose version inspired Anne Murray to record her own cover.
+It was first recorded by the Carpenters and later covered by Dusty Springfield, whose arrangement inspired Anne Murray to record her own cover.

 “The Carpenters’ arrangement was included on the duo’s 1977 album Passage.
 On the Carpenters’ official web site, Richard Carpenter notes that he felt the song was perfect for his sister Karen’s voice and felt their version had hit-single potential.
 However, A&M Records decided not to release it as a promotional single because it was considered too long for Top 40 radio stations to play at the time and could not be abridged.